geky/ramrsbd/README.md

    >
    </p>

-   Massey's proof of this gets very math heavy.
+   Massey's proof of this is very math heavy.

    Consider the equation for our LFSR $L(i)$ at $n$: